apache/calcite/site/_docs/howto.md

   for temporary files, such as `/tmp` on Unix-based systems.)

-After code is generated, either go into Intellij and mark the folder that contains generated temporary files as a generated sources root or sources root, or directly set the value of `org.codehaus.janino.source_debugging.dir` to an existing source root when starting the JVM.
+After code is generated, either go into Intellij and mark the folder that contains generated temporary files as generated sources root or sources root, or directly set the value of `org.codehaus.janino.source_debugging.dir` to an existing source root when starting the JVM.